astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 **The Simple Rule**: You must be able to explain every line of code you submit and why you implemented it that way.

 During class, I may ask you to walk through your approach or explain your implementation choices.
-This isn't a formal assessment—it's how we learn together and ensure you're building real understanding.
+This isn't a formal assessment — it's how we learn together and ensure you're building real understanding.
 If you can't explain your code, that's a signal you need to revisit it until you truly understand it.

 Your Growth Memos will include the AI reflection template above, helping you track your own journey toward independence and mastery.